 In 1953 the College Union began the publication of the Loyola Monthly which the Chronicler of that year admits was "interesting, informative and occasionally witty".
-It too disappeared after a year without leaving a trace.
-The successor, the Loyola Lookout , started in 1965, is still going strong.
+The successor, the Loyola Lookout was started in 1965.

 Cardinal Gracias presided over the College Day in 1954 and held the audience spellbound in an eloquent speech which was recorded in full in the College Magazine.
 The Nungambakkam railway station was declared open on 14 January 1956.
 The Principal, Fr.
 Arulsamy, presided over the function.

 Rev. Fr.
 Arulsamy, S.J., the Principal, began meeting Old Boys scattered all over South India.
-We have now resuscitated the O.B.A. in a new form, the Alumni Association, which promises to be long lived.
+Loyola resuscitated the Old Boys Association in a new form, the Alumni Association.

 Two deaths took place - Rev. Fr.
 F. Varin, S.J., on the 5th Nov. and Rev.Fr.
 S. Rayapper, S.J., the succeeding summer (16.5.57).
 Rev. Fr.
 Varin, S.J., was one of the founding fathers of Loyola.
 He was responsible for the laying out of the gardens, planting of trees and general beauty of the campus, so much admired by visitors.
 He was also the indefatigable manager of the hostel cinema.